IGM-202-2235/project-2-rssathe08311/README.md

 -   _List all project sources here –models, textures, sound clips, assets, etc._
 -   _If an asset is from the Unity store, include a link to the page and the author’s name_
+-   The uncompleted webcomic this is based off of: [https://www.webtoons.com/en/canvas/unknown-tomorrow/list?title_no=379290](url)

 ## Make it Your Own

-- _List out what you added to your game to make it different for you_
-- _If you will add more agents or states make sure to list here and add it to the documention above_
-- _If you will add your own assets make sure to list it here and add it to the Sources section

-This project is entirely based off of a webcomic I created in highschool.
+This project is entirely based off of Unknown Tomorrow, a webcomic I created in highschool.
 - I will be drawing all the art assets for sprites, backgrounds, and obstacles.
+    -
-- I may potentially add in a third agent so that the world is more lively.
+- I may potentially add in a third agent that will be another human type agent that is hunting down all other agent types including other humans.

 ## Known Issues